irissorg/transcripts.podcast.iriss.org.uk/content/transcript/discover-care-opinion.md

 iriss_archive_website_url: "/resources/irissfm/discover-care-opinion"
 iriss_archive_website_date_of_recording: "2014-11-13T12:00:00+0000"
 ---
-Int. - Interviewer
+MD - Michelle Drumm
 JM - James Munro
 IO - Irene Oldfather
 GA - Gina Alexander
 GD - Grant Douglas
 RL - Richard Lyall

 On the 13th of November, Iriss.fm attended Discover Care Opinion, an event to launch, as well as discussing explore Care Opinion, the sister site to patient Opinion in Scotland.
 James Munro, Chief Executive of Patient Opinion, gave us the background on the initiative and its aims.